tombedor/youbot/README.md

-# (Deprecated)

-This repo is sunsetted.

-This project has been renamed to Elroy, and can be found [here](https://github.com/elroy-bot/elroy).
+# This repo has moved!
+And has a new name!

+# Now called Elroy, you can find it [here](https://github.com/elroy-bot/elroy)